kcproegg88/Color-Wheel/README.md

 # Color-Wheel
-Creating a simple color wheel animation in pygam
+Creating a simple color wheel animation in pygame